 From cobblestone pathways to buildings to what’s inside the buildings, art lives on every corner of Saint-Paul de Vence.
 According to the tourism office of Saint-Paul de Vence, there are 40+ registered museums, art studios, and galleries inside the tiny walled city!

-In this blog post, I share with you the best things to do in Saint-Paul de Vence that will make your trip worth a visit!
+In this blog post, I share the best things to do in Saint-Paul de Vence to make your trip worth a visit!

 Aside from giving you a list of things to do in Saint-Paul de Vence, you will also find answers to the frequently asked questions about this town.
 That includes what makes Saint-Paul de Vence famous and if Saint-Paul de Vence is worth a visit.